 For more information on how Godot handles input please read the Input Event Tutorial.

-Godot supports 3D sound (in both 2D and 3D nodes), more on this can be found in another tutorial (one day..).
-For this type of sound to be audible, the viewport needs to be enabled as a listener (for 2D or 3D).
-If you are using a custom viewport to display your world, don’t forget to enable this!
+Godot supports 3D sound (in both 2D and 3D nodes), more on this can be found in the Audio Streams Tutorial.
+For this type of sound to be audible, the Viewport needs to be enabled as a listener (for 2D or 3D).
+If you are using a custom Viewport to display your World, don’t forget to enable this!

 Cameras (2D & 3D)¶

 CameraA will display on the Root Viewport and it will draw MeshA.
 CameraB will be captured by the Viewport Node along with MeshB.
 Even though MeshB is in the scene hierarchy, it will still not be drawn to the Root Viewport.
 Similarly MeshA will not be visible from the Viewport node because Viewport nodes only capture nodes below them in the hierarchy.

 There can only be one active camera per Viewport, so if there is more than one, make sure that the desired one has the “current” property set, or make it the current camera by calling:

 Viewports have a “size” property which represents the size of the Viewport in pixels.
 For Viewports which are children of ViewportContainers, these values are overridden, but for all others this sets their resolution.